femtomc/Jaynes.jl/docs/src/index.md

-Jaynes is an implementation of _effect-oriented programming_ for probabilistic programming.
+Jaynes is a contextual _effect-oriented programming_ system for probabilistic programming.
 Internally, the current implementation closely follows the design of [Gen](https://www.gen.dev/) which also uses the notion of stateful execution contexts to produce the interfaces required for inference.

-In contrast to Gen (which provides powerful optimizations for programs written in the [static DSL](https://www.gen.dev/dev/ref/modeling/#Static-Modeling-Language-1)), Jaynes is focused on an optimized dynamic language which is equivalent to all of Julia.
+In contrast to Gen (which provides powerful optimizations for programs written in the [static DSL](https://www.gen.dev/dev/ref/modeling/#Static-Modeling-Language-1)), Jaynes is focused on an optimized dynamic language which allows most Julia programs.
 To address the dynamic analysis problems which arise as a function of this goal, Jaynes is implemented using IR introspection and metaprogramming.
-The long term goal of Jaynes is to implement _optimization by default_ for dynamic programs, while providing a simple modeling and inference interface.
+The long term goal of Jaynes is to implement a set of useful optimizations _by default_ for programs expressible in the system, while providing a simple modeling and inference interface.

 !!! info
     Jaynes uses many concepts from the design and implementation of Gen. First and foremost, I would recommend users of Jaynes become familiar with Gen - to understand the problems which Jaynes attempts to solve.
 The following papers may be useful in this regard: